KatharineME/Kate.jl/README.md

 docker run --rm -p 10000:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/home/jovyan/ProcessSequence.jl katharineme/process_sequence
 ```

-JupyterLab is running in the container at the link below.
-Use the `token_id` that's printed to the terminal when the container is run.
+JupyterLab is now running at the link below.
+Use the `token_id` that was printed to the terminal.

 `http://127.0.0.1:10000/?token=<token_id>`